**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 - ActivEdge offers to loan equipment for at-home workouts.
 Trainers will work one-on-one with clients using platforms like FaceTime, direct phone and videos, YouTube and Zoom (for live appointment times).
 The gym is also offering a modified class schedule, which can be booked through MindBody.

-- Bespoke Body canceled classes until April 1, but offer live classes via Zoom.
+- Bespoke Body canceled in-person classes, but offer live classes via Zoom.
 If you need small equipment packs, email email@example.com.

 WE ❤️ OUR ARTISTS